plotly/plotly.github.io/_posts/falcon/2016-12-20-Apache-Drill.md

 ---
 layout: connectors-tutorial-single_layout
 title: Connect Your Charts and Dashboards to Parquet files with Apache Drill
-subtitle: Graph data from your Parquet files using Apache Drill database with Plotly 2.0 and Falcon.
+subtitle: Graph data from your Parquet files using Apache Drill database with Chart Studio and Falcon.
 permalink: /database-connectors/apache-drill/
 imageurl:  /static/images/falcon/logos/apache-drill.png
 state: active